 BCCPA 2015 Annual Conference Agenda

 Sustainability through Innovation

 May 24-26, 2015 - Whistler, BC

 Sunday, May 24, 2015

 10:00 am to 4:00 pm Golf tournament and Peak 2 Peak site seeing experience

 12:00 pm to 8:00 pm Registration

 6:00 pm to 10:00 pm Welcome Reception / Entertainment - Music by Concerts for Care

 Monday, May 25, 2015

+Widiluay, Way 25, 2015

 7:30 am to 8:30 am Networking Breakfast

 8:30 am to 8:35 am Opening Greeting - Dave Cheperdak (BCCPA Board President)

-8:35 am to 8:45 am Welcome Address - TBA
+8:35 am to 8:45 am Welcome Address - Terry Lake (Health Minister) or Darryl Plecas (Parliamentary Secretary for Seniors)

-8:45 am to 9:05 am Sustainability and Innovation in the Continuing Care Sector - Daniel Fontaine (CEO BCCPA)
+8:45 am to 9:05 am Sustainability and Innovation in the Continuing Care Sector -

+Daniel Fontaine (CEO BCCPA)

 9:05 am to 10:15 am Plenary A: Panel on Sustainability and Innovation in Continuing Care "The Innovation Paradigm: Delivering Excellence and Sustainability in Continuing Care."
-Panelists: Moderator: Bill Good - Former CKNW Radio Host Robert Ghiz, former Premier of Prince Edward Island and co-lead of the first Health Care Innovation Working Group (HCIWG) Dr. Sacha Bhatia, Director of the Institute for Health System Solutions and Virtual Care at Women's College Hospital, Evaluation Lead for Choosing Wisely Canada Dr. Janice M. Keefe, Professor Department of Family Studies and Gerontology at Mount Saint Vincent University.
-Dr. Samir Sinha, Director of geriatrics at Mount Sinai and the UHN hospitals, Provincial Lead, Ontario's Seniors Strategy Dr. Ryan D'Arcy, Neuroscientist, Chair Innovation Boulevard Description: The panelists will be discussing issues regarding the aging demographics and
+Panelists: Moderator: Bill Good - Former CKNW Radio Host Dr. Sacha Bhatia, Director of the Institute for Health System Solutions and Virtual Care at Women's College Hospital, Evaluation Lead for Choosing Wisely Canada Dr. Janice M. Keefe, Professor Department of Family Studies and Gerontology at Mount Saint Vincent University, Co-Investigator with the Canadian Dementia Knowledge Translation Network (CDKTN) and the Double Duty Nurses study Dr. Samir Sinha, Director of geriatrics at Mount Sinai and the UHN hospitals, Provincial Lead, Ontario's Seniors Strategy Dr. Ryan D'Arcy, Neuroscientist, Chair Innovation Boulevard

-its effects on the health system including continuing care as well as ways to better
+Description: The panelists will be discussing issues regarding the aging demographics and its effects on the health system including continuing care as well as ways to better

 improve the sustainability of the system through innovation.
-The plenary will build upon the expertise of the panelists, and look at innovations to sustain the system, reduce costs as well as explore initiatives such as the Premier's Health Care Innovation Working Group, Surrey's Innovation Boulevard and Choosing Wisely Canada, (a campaign to reduce unnecessary tests, treatments and procedures).
+The plenary will build upon the expertise of the panelists, and look at innovations to sustain the system, reduce costs as well as explore initiatives such as Surrey's Innovation Boulevard and Choosing Wisely Canada, a campaign to reduce unnecessary tests, treatments and procedures).
 Along with reviewing the effectiveness of different provincial senior strategies such as the Ontario's Seniors Strategy (OSS), the panelists will also be discussing innovative ways to better care for seniors with dementia and looking into issues surrounding caregiving.

 10:15 am to 11:00 am

 Networking and Coffee Break

 Monday, May 25, 2015

 11:00 am to 12:00 pm

 4 Concurrent Sessions

 Title: Public Reporting: Know Your Story, Tell Your Story

 Speaker(s):